Geysers, dust devils, tornadoes, aurorae, stalactites, kimberlite pipes, salt domes, volcanic vents etc are vertical phenomena.

 Is it true that electric and magnetic fields occur at right angles to each other?
 Do branches of lightning shoot off at 90 degree angles, the same way that lightning-carved canyon branches occur at 90 degree angles to the main channels?
 If so, is it due to the electric and magnetic fields being at right angles?

 I posted images of stalactites in France that have horizontal branches

 * I also said:

-* I was searching the forum for kimberlite, since diamonds are found there [in kimberlite pipes] and my recent post here mentions how silicon can transmute into diamond.
+- Here are salt dome images* I was searching the forum for kimberlite, since diamonds are found there [in kimberlite pipes] and my recent post here mentions how silicon can transmute into diamond.

 * Wikipedia says: "Kimberlite occurs in the Earth's crust in vertical structures known as kimberlite pipes.
 Kimberlite pipes are the most important source of mined diamonds today."

 * In the thread, Intriguing discussion on the role of planetary mechanics, at